Celts in Transylvania: 1st century BC

 A classic period of Geto-Dacian La Tène culture began in the 1st century BC centered around the city of Sarmizegetusa Regia in south-western Transylvania.
 Dacian king Burebista defeated the Celtic Boii and Taurisci tribes between 60-59 BC.
 However, some archaeological finds in Dacian settlements and fortifications feature imported Celtic vessels and others made by Dacian potters imitating Celtic prototypes.
 These discoveries in sites from regions north and west of Transylvania show that relations between the Dacians and the Celts continued in the period 1st century BC-1st century AD.

 During Burebista's time, the Dacians became closer to the remaining Celtic populations than they had been when the Celts ruled Transylvania.
 Evidence from the earlier period shows Celtic burials and settlements with only occasional Dacian elements, while Dacian settlements with Celtic finds are infrequent.
-This situation reversed after Burebista's conquest when a distinctive hybrid Celtic-Dacian culture emerged on the Hungarian plain and in the Slovakian regions.
+This situation reversed after Burebista's conquest when a distinctive hybrid Celtic-Dacian culture emerged on the Hungarian plain and in the Slovak regions.

 Most of the Celts were absorbed into the Geto-Dacian population and contributed to Dacian cultural development.
 These Celtic tribes, who were skilled in iron exploitation and processing, also introduced the potter's wheel to the area, thereby contributing to acceleration of the development of Dacia.
 By this time, prosperous Celtic communities had spread over the whole territory of modern Romania.